darachm/f1l-work/src/initial-research-and-clarification.md

 signalling, (4) antibody-dependent cellular cytotoxicity, and (5) inhibition of tumor angiogenesis"[^iqbal2014].
-It is also used to target antibody-drug conjugates, such as in the treatment called trastuzumab deruxtecan[^statsPearlsTrastuzumab].
+It is also used to target antibody-drug conjugates, such as in the therapy called trastuzumab deruxtecan[^statsPearlsTrastuzumab].

 Trastuzumab is often used in combination with chemotherapies that inhibit cell proliferation or damage DNA.
 Some use cases: